sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 ---
 layout: example
-title: How to use MongoDB in your serverless app
+title: How to use MongoDB Atlas in your serverless app
-short_title: MongoDB
+short_title: MongoDB Atlas
 date: 2021-06-04 00:00:00
 lang: en
 index: 2
 type: database
-description: In this example we will look at how to use MongoDB in your serverless app on AWS using Serverless Stack (SST).
+description: In this example we will look at how to use MongoDB Atlas in your serverless app on AWS using Serverless Stack (SST).
 We'll be using the sst.Api construct to create a simple API that gets a list of users.
-short_desc: Using MongoDB in a serverless API.
+short_desc: Using MongoDB Atlas in a serverless API.
 repo: rest-api-mongodb
 ref: how-to-use-mongodb-in-your-serverless-app
+redirect_from: /examples/how-to-use-mongodb-in-your-serverless-app.html
 comments_id: how-to-use-mongodb-in-your-serverless-app/2406
 ---

-In this example we will look at how to use MongoDB in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to use MongoDB Atlas in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
 We'll be creating a simple API that returns a list of users.

 ## Requirements